 I bought the fabric for this dress already a year ago with a clear image on my mind of what I wanted to do.
 However, I wanted to draft the pattern myself and it took some time to start the actual drafting.
-My inspiration was the lovely dresses by Son de flor that I have been drooling after online.
+My inspiration were the lovely linen dresses seen on Instagram that I have been drooling after.
 I realised that the dresses themselves were actually quite simple and what made them special was the amazing photography presenting them.

 The fabric I chose was rusty orange ramie fabric from Ompelino.
 I knew I needed a huge amount of fabric for the wide hem, so I ordered a total of 5 metres.
 I used it all.